axelvaldez/radical-companies/_posts/rfiction/2023-03-04-sparked-by-greed.markdown

  <div class="_speakera">Look at your fears.
 Rather than saying that you are not afraid of anything, look for the fear that is hiding behind that.
 If you can&rsquo;t do it by yourself, get other people to help you.
 Don&rsquo;t give in to the <span class="_quotespan">I can do it by myself</span> fear.
 Seek others to learn from and to help you.
 Be open to the receive love from people you dont know.</div>

 <h1>A Spy</h1>
- <p>Zuri, ust wrote an email coming out as a spy.
-She send it to everybody.
-It ended with, <span class="_quotespan">Are there other spies reading this?</span> Then she send another email, <span class="_quotespan">I didn&rsquo;t mean to imply that any of you are a spy.
-I just wanted to encourage potentially others to come out.</span></p>
+ <p>Zuri wrote an email coming out as a spy and sent it to everybody.
+It ended with, <span class="_quotespan">Are there other spies reading this?</span> That created enoiugh convufion that she then send a follow up email, <span class="_quotespan">I didn&rsquo;t mean to imply that there are more spies lurking among us.
+I just wanted to encourage others, if there was any, to come out.
+It seems I was the only one.</span></p>
  <div class="_commentary">The emails were remarkable in one way, and non-remarkable in many other ways.</div>
  <div class="_speakerb">Why would you need to be a spy when everything is out in the open?</div>
- <div class="_speakera">Because people suspected that this was more of a cult and it wasn&rsquo;t as sunny as all that.
-As it turned out, there was nothing to report other than what they new and what they could see.</div>
+ <div class="_speakera">People suspected that this was more of a cult and it wasn&rsquo;t as sunny as all that.
+As it turned out, there was nothing to report other than what they new and what they could see.
+In the meantime, this company was well fit, excuse me, aligned with everything me.</div>
- <div class="_speakerac">By the way, this started right after Siri left.
-They thought they had golden cuffs on her, but she left.
-And she seemed happy.
-Even came up to tell us why.
-She reported that she found David as ponpous as always, but it didn&rsquo;t matter because he could get in her way and stop her as he had done before.
-He was a co-owner, she was a co-owner, they listened to each other, and then you made a decision and anybody followed you went ahead, but if nobody followed and you went ahead, maybe you were the pompous ass.< </div>
+ <div class="_speakerac">By the way, this started right after Siri joined us.
+They thought they had golden cuffs on her, and they could not understand why she&rsquo;d leave all that money behind.
+They could not understand that there were other things besides money that she would value and made her happy.
+They asked her to come back and she reported that she was happy, doing the work she loved, and didn&rsquo;t have to deal with bureaucracy.
+David, she said, was pompous as always, but it didn&rsquo;t matter because he could not get in her way or stop her as he had done before.
+He was a co-owner, she was a co-owner, and they listened to each other.
+If anybody followed her, she would go ahead, but if nobody followed you wanted to find out why.
+She had learned tons that way and she found herself growing into a better person, and her family noticed, too.</div>
- <div class="_speakerb">So, were there other spies?</div>
+ <div class="_speakerb">So, there weren&rsquo;t any other spies?</div>
  <div class="_speakera">Not really.
-A couple of people had something like that in mind, but they stayed because of what they found here.</div>
+A couple of people told me that they had come to find out about the &lsquo;real&rsquo; <span class="_paradigm">rHEALTH</span> but found nothing, except it was a differente place and a different community.
+They stayed because of what they found here.</div>

 <h1>Anne Shelly Does Fine</h1>
- <p>Against all expectations, <span class="_paradigm">rHEALTH</span> did financially well.
-Very well, actually.
-At one point, <span class="_paradigm">BANNERS</span> started to show up for investing in new companies.
+ <p>Against the expectations many had, <span class="_paradigm">rHEALTH</span> did financially well.
+Very well, actually.</p>
+ <p>At one point, <span class="_paradigm">BANNERS</span> started to show up for investing in new companies.
 Th&uacute;y and Paloma, the other financial person in the company, did a lot of workshops to teach would be founders the mechanics of investing.
-Many of them stayed Ensembled with <span class="_paradigm">rHEALTH</span> because they did related work, but a few others went on their own, including one that went into space.
-Not making rockets or any such, but they wanted to make sure that people going to space could stay healthy out in space and back on Earth.
-You&rsquo;d think it&rsquo;d be similar, but the science was different enough.</p>
+Many of the new companies stayed Ensembled with <span class="_paradigm">rHEALTH</span> because they did related work, but a few others went on their own, including one that went into space.
+They didn&rsquo;t make rockets or any such, but they wanted people going to space to stay healthy, both in on and off planet Earth.
+It seemed that the science was different enough.</p>
  <p>The amazing point is that people were investing in other <span class="_paradigm">RADICAL</span> companies.
-People had gotten perspective on capital accumulation and investing became easy.
-They didn&rsquo;t want to accumulate capital, they wanted to be part of creating things for all people.</p>
+Investing had become easy.
+They didn&rsquo;t want to accumulate capital, they wanted to be part of creating things for all people.
+And that&hellip; that was more powerful.</p>

-<h1>One More Time</h1>
- <p></p>

-<h1></h1>
- <p></p>

-<h1></h1>
- <p></p>

-<h1></h1>
- <p></p>

-<h1></h1>
- <p></p>

-<h1></h1>
- <p></p>

 {% include related.html %}